danterolle/repo/README.md

 Each script should be executed in exactly the order in which they are shown in this README.

+In addition, each time these scripts are used, a log file is created in a temporary folder called `tmp` that will contain their execution status

 ### `repo_downloader.py`

 This script is designed to download "Packages" files from a specific Debian repository, using information specified by the user through command-line arguments.